Education Grants

 Wrap-around support for vulnerable families & children in the Westminster area

-Offer educational activities/learning support 6 days a week for families who are homeless or in unsuitable temporary accommodation with children.
-The grant is to ensure the core running of their Family Centre form Jan 25-Dec 27.
+A 3-year grant from Jan 25-Dec 27 providing core funding for their Family Centre.
+It offers educational activities/learning support 6 days a week for families who are homeless or in unsuitable temporary accommodation with children.

 £55,500